-A Highly Anticipated Letdown That Was
+A Highly Anticipated Letdown

-Well Worth the Wait
+That Was Well Worth The Wait

 When I first started watching this season of Saturday Night Live, I scanned the thumbnails for the upcoming episode and was very excited this Anyone Can Host Contest.
 Unfortunately, the same thumbnail that sat next to the description announcing the contest was of Miskel Spillman which both spoiled the contest winner while still managing to give me something to look forward to.

-Yes, I was mainly interested in seeing what they would do with the 80-year-old civilian but I was also very interested in seeing the build up to this very special episode.
+Yes, I was mainly interested in seeing what they would do with the 80-year-old civilian, but I was also very interested in seeing the build-up to this very special episode.
 It was interesting to see just how much times have changed while remaining the same as we got to meet all the contestant.

-The biggest difference I would say, is back then the public wasn't as readily prepared for stardom.
+The most significant difference I would say, is back then the public wasn't as readily prepared for stardom.
 Keep in mind these were people that had to actively enter the contest by sending a postcard through the mail this wasn't something to just click here to apply like you would expect to see these days.
 Yet, these people who put in this extra effort and went through whatever the selection phase was, nervously acted like they were randomly chosen that night when it was their turn to stand in the spotlight.

 Nowadays, with the ever airing reality competition, it feels like this anyone at any time is more prepared for their shot to be famous.
-Not only are we more ready for fame now, the selection process would require much more than a postcard that could have been written by anyone.
+Not only are we more ready for fame now, but the selection process would also require much more than a postcard that could have been written by anyone.
 No, there would be months and months of online voting for video clips that the finalist would probably all be borderline professionals.